Metastability and time scales for parabolic equations with drift 2: the general time scale: Abstract

 for all $t>0$ and $\boldsymbol{x}$ in the domain of attraction of $\boldsymbol{m}$ for the dynamical system described by the ordinary differential equation $\dot{\boldsymbol{x}}(t)=\boldsymbol{b}(\boldsymbol{x}(t))$.
 We then complete the characterization of the solution $u_{\epsilon}$ by computing the exact asymptotic limit of the solution $u_{\epsilon}(\varrho_{\epsilon},\,\boldsymbol{x})$ for the intermediate time-scales $\varrho_{\epsilon}$ such that $\varrho_{\epsilon}/\theta_{\epsilon}^{(p)}\to\infty$, $\varrho_{\epsilon}/\theta_{\epsilon}^{(p+1)}\to0$ for some $0\le p\le\mathfrak{q}$, where $\theta_{\epsilon}^{(0)}=1$, $\theta_{\epsilon}^{(\mathfrak{q}+1)}=+\infty$.

-Our proof relies on the full tree-structure characterization of the metastable behavior in different time-scales of the diffusion on $\mathbb{R}^{d}$ induced by generator $\mathscr{L}_{\epsilon}$.
+Our analysis makes essential use of the hierarchical tree structure underlying the metastable behavior in different time-scales of the diffusion on $\mathbb{R}^{d}$ induced by generator $\mathscr{L}_{\epsilon}$.
 This result can be regarded as the precise refinement of Freidlin-Wentzell theory which was not known for more than a half century.
-The kernels $R_{t}^{(p)}(\,\cdot\,,\,\cdot\,)$ are expressed in terms of Markov semigroups $\{p_{t}^{(p)}:t\ge0\}$, defined on partitions of $\mathcal{M}_{0}$ appearing in the description of the tree-structure.
+The kernels $R_{t}^{(p)}(\,\cdot\,,\,\cdot\,)$ are expressed in terms of Markov semigroups $\{p_{t}^{(p)}:t\ge0\}$, defined on partitions of $\mathcal{M}_{0}$ appearing in the description of the tree structure.